 PSN's service was in need of an ID changing feature for a long time and it's starting to show.
 Enrique, a player from Mexico was banned for using his nickname as a PSN ID.
 If you ever watched a movie, a TV show or even have Spanish or Mexican friends and acquaintances, you would know that "Kike" or "Quique" are common nicknames for people named Enrique.
 Both are pronounced as "kee-kay" but unfortunately, the former takes on a whole different, and offensive meaning if pronounced differently.

-Then again, the fault is neither on Enrique for using a nickname he had since he was a child nor on the player who took offense to what looked like a slur.
+Then again, the fault is neither on Enrique for using a nickname he had nor on the player who took offense to what looked like a slur.
 That particular word was not filtered out and the service let the user pick that particular name.
 On the other hand, simply unbanning him now could offend more people down the road.

 Sony has kept silent so far, and